Kilt Jacket

 accessorise

-their kilt.
-This jacket is unequalled in terms of elegance, and apart from the kilt itself it will be the second most expensive item in your Highland dress outfit.
-So why is this jacket so popular? well simply put it is stylish, comfortable and it is tailored to accentuate the kilt, which when worn together gives you a formal dress that is suitable for any
+So why is this jacket so popular? well simply put, it is stylish, comfortable and it is tailored to accentuate the kilt, which when worn together gives you a formal dress that is suitable for any

 occasion

-you wish to attend.
 This particular kilt jacket is seen most often at

 weddings,

-Diner Dances, film premiers, Burns Suppers, in fact any occasion where you want to look your absolute best.
-An alternative to the Prince Charlie jacket is the
+Dinner Dances, film premiers, Burns Suppers, in fact any occasion where you want to look your absolute best.

 Argyle jacket